 Field Research Station

-Site activities will focus on research and technology development as well as training in monitoring technologies.
-Geophysical, geochemical, geomechanical and geodetic monitoring of the subsurface gas plume (both CO2 and methane) will be complemented by near-surface hydrogeological studies to better understand shallow groundwater systems, near-surface subsurface fluid flow, and to establish the fate of both CO2 and CH4 in an aquifer below ~225 m depth, which is the local base of groundwater protection.
+Researchers are also working on near-surface hydrogeological studies to better understand shallow groundwater systems, near-surface subsurface fluid flow, and to establish the fate of both CO2 and CH4 in an aquifer below ~225 m depth.

 Applications at the site go beyond the secure storage of carbon and include: